 A monomial representation of a finite group G is a matrix representation T of G such that each matrix T(g), $g \in G$, contains exactly one non-zero entry in each row and column.
 An induced monomial representation of G is any induced representation U^G where U is a one-dimensional representation of some subgroup.
-It is known, see Curtis and Reiner ([3], pages 314 and 356), that every irreducible K-representation of a finite nilpotent group G is an induced monomial representation.
+It is known, see Curtis and Reiner ([3], pages 314 and 356), that every irreducible K-representation.
 Every finite 2-group is known to be nilpotent.
 The defining relations of Hall and Senior provide an ascending normal series of the form in which each subgroup H_i is a subgroup of index two in H{i+1} , $1 \le i \le r-1$, where G is a 2-group of order 2'.
 Our irreduci'ole representations are monomial representations constructed by induction on the normal series (1.1).
 Originally the authors believed that each self-conjugate representation of an H_i in this series would generate the two associated representations of H{i+1} under multiplication by the appropriate scalar matrix.
 This idea proved false.
 Presently, it is conjectured (not proved) that a minor modification of the method and program will avoid this error.

-$$\{1\} \subset H_1 \subset \ldots \subset H_r = G, \tag{1.1}$$
+$$\{1\} \subset H_1 \subset \ldots \subset H_r = \mathbf{G},\tag{1.1}$$

-[†] This work was a collaboration between the authors and R. F. Hansen, E. R. McCarthy and D. L. Stambaugh.
+† This work was a collaboration between the authors and R. F. Hansen, E. R. McCarthy and D. L. Stambaugh.